microsoft/atlas-design/site/src/components/button.md

 ### Warning

-Warning buttons are orange on light theme.
+Warning buttons are orange on most themes.
 This color indicates a critical situation or warning.
 Use this semantic color if ...

 - You want to highlight a critical status.
 - A minor problem has occurred.
 The user can carry on working but might run into an error later on.